See the security gaps that could hurt your business first.

 Answer 02

-A serious answer explains separation, testing, and why the last good copy would still be safe.
+A real answer explains separation, testing, and why the last good copy would still be there when you need it.

-Could one compromised account expose more of the business than leadership expects?
+Could one compromised account expose more of the business than it should?

 Click to reveal what a useful answer sounds like.